-These lessons and activities are designed for elementary school teachers with students 8 to 11 years.
-Click here to view a menu of all elementary and secondary school lesson plans and activities.
-You can download lessons individually from the menu or below.
+These detailed and comprehensive lesson plans/activities are designed for elementary school teachers with students aged 8 to 11 years.
+Click here to view a menu selection, or view All elementary lesson plans below for easy download.

 Letter to Teachers and Principals

 Lesson Plan 1 – Different Lives

 Students learn to empathize with elephants while learning the differences between African and Asian elephants and comparing an elephant’s life in the wild versus a captive elephant used for the tourist industry.